Morgy93/foodsharing-test/docs/src/tools-installation.md

 - OSX Yosemite 10.10.3 or higher
 - Windows 10 Pro or higher

-If you are not using one of those, then try the Vagrant + Docker Compose setup.

 Descriptions for the different operating system follow:

 - [Linux](#linux)